Upgrading to a Newer Version of Kea

 • PDF

-Article Summary
+Article summary

 Introduction

 Upgrading Kea is a relatively easy task.
-This article describes a Kea upgrade for versions 1.6.0 and newer; for instructions on how to upgrade older versions, please visit our Kea wiki page.
+This article describes upgrading Kea for versions 1.6.0 and newer; for instructions on how to upgrade older versions, please visit our Kea wiki page.
 Please make sure that the version you are about to upgrade is not listed in the "Exceptions" section below.

 Upgrade Preparations